Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 3

 Check the dropdown options before you calculate anything.
-Many GI blanks have options far enough apart — “10%,” “25%,” “50%,” “75%” — that a rough estimate eliminates three of four choices immediately.
-The options tell you exactly how precise your reading needs to be.
+Many GI blanks have options spread far enough apart: “10%,” “25%,” “50%,” “75%.”
+A rough estimate is sufficient to eliminate three of four choices.
+Looking at the options first tells you how precise your reading needs to be.

 05 — Worked example